Contact Waterloo Institute for Nanotechnology

 +1 519 888 4567, ext.38654

-At the Waterloo Institute for Nanotechnology (WIN), our focus is on research, education, facilities, and partnership.
-We are building critical mass in four key research areas with 78 faculty from 9 different departments, 198 new graduate nanotechnology fellowships, a state-of-the art 284,000 square feet $160M Mike & Ophelia Lazaridis Quantum-Nano Centre (QNC) and Canada’s largest co-operative nanotechnology engineering undergraduate program.
+Our focus is on research, education, state of the art facilities and partnership both domestically and internationally.
+We have 19 research partners in 10 countries.
+We are building critical mass in four key thematic areas; smart materials, connected devices, next generation energy systems, and therapeutics and theranostics.
+WIN is home to 90 faculty from 9 different departments, 180 graduate students.
+It is located in the state-of-the art 285,000 square feet Mike & Ophelia Lazaridis Quantum-Nano Centre (QNC) and has Canada’s largest co-operative nanotechnology engineering undergraduate program.

 Sushanta K. Mitra